jonlpersson/ed-latimore/site/_posts/2020-02-23-how-to-forgive-yourself-in-6-steps.md

 You can’t see it, touch it, taste it, hear it, or smell it.
 For all intents and purposes, the past does not exist.

-When you look at things that were built and endure, you aren't looking at the past any more than when you put your hand into a river, you're touching old water.
+When you look at things that were built and endured, you aren't looking at the past any more than when you put your hand into a river, you're touching old water.

 The water flows to a different location, but you can't touch water from the past.
 You exist now, but what's done is done.
-You can't go back and undo it anymore than you can reverse the flow of time.
+You can't go back and undo it any more than you can reverse the flow of time.

-A big reason why we give ourselves a hard time is because we're unable to let go of the past.
+A big reason why we give ourselves a hard time is that we're unable to let go of the past.
 We hold on to the past like it's real, but it only exists in our memories and imagination.

 There's nothing you can do about this, and recognizing that you are powerless to rectify these mistakes is key to forgiving yourself.

 ## 3\.
 Self-forgiveness requires accepting an uncomfortable but liberating truth

-I've talked to many people who suffered physical or sexual assault and they often blame themselves.
+I've talked to many people who suffered physical or sexual assault, and they often blame themselves.

 What we have to remember is that these things are not our fault.
 When a person devalues us with violent victimization, the only way we can make sense of such cruelty and disregard for human life is to assume we brought it on ourselves.